vipulddalal/haikus-for-codespaces/README.md

 Click on Open in Browser
 ![image](https://github.com/vipulddalal/haikus-for-codespaces/assets/98317422/f482ea7b-47a1-4d70-bc7a-923f632670d2)

-Make changes into haikus.json  file and observe the changes in the output Commit and push the changes from codespace to repository.
+Make changes into haikus.json  file and observe the changes in the output.
+Commit and push the changes from codespace to repository.
 In the Activity Bar, click the Source Control view.
 ![image](https://github.com/vipulddalal/haikus-for-codespaces/assets/98317422/aca5bfeb-0ba1-4511-9780-a309202cbb26)